 My broad research area is Babylonian and Assyrian intellectual history, literature and religion, with an emphasis on the late second and first millennia BC.
 I specialize in the evolution of cuneiform scholarship, particularly in response to cultural and political change in Babylonia.
 My interests also extend into the wider ancient Middle East.

-Akkadian hymns focusing on particular cities are another facet of my research.
+The development of Akkadian hymns focusing on particular cities is another facet of my research.
 I also work on the transmission of literature and development of religious thought in changing political and cultural contexts.